-Residents of Akcakale gathered outside the local mayor's office, afraid to return to their homes as the dull thud of distant artillery fire rumbled across the town.
+Some residents of Akcakale abandoned their homes close to the border and spent the night on the streets.
+Others gathered outside the local mayor's office, afraid to return to their homes as the dull thud of distant artillery fire rumbled across the town.

-"We haven't been able to sleep in our own homes for 15 days, we had to sleep in our relatives' houses further away from the border because it's not safe down there," said shopkeeper Hadi Celik, 42, a father of five who was among the crowd outside the mayor's office.
+"We haven't been able to sleep in our own homes for 15 days, we had to sleep in our relatives' houses further away from the border because it's not safe down there," said shopkeeper Hadi Celik, 42, a father of five.

 Washington sees Turkey as a pivotal player in backing Syria's opposition and planning for the post-Assad era.
 The White House said on Wednesday it stood by "our Turkish ally."
 But Ankara has found itself increasingly isolated and frustrated by a lack of international consensus on how to end the conflict.